BART passenger seen smoking meth on train arrested

 VIDEO: BART passenger filmed smoking meth on train

-BART police have identified the passenger as 42-year-old Tracy Daniels of Oakland.
+BART police have identified the passenger as 42-year-old Oakland resident Tracy Daniels.

 Officers arrested him on a felony no bail warrant.
 They found him after getting a call from Oakland resident Ron Thomas.